-Cytogenetic tests are a genetic test performed on the bone marrow.
-The results provide information about the genetic make-up of your cells.
+Cytogenetic tests are genetic tests performed on the bone marrow.
+The results provide information about the genetic makeup of your cells.
 These tests examine the structure of chromosomes (DNA) in your bone marrow cells.
 This determines if there are any gene mutations.
-These results help your haematologist diagnose which type of CLL you have, and your treatment plan.
+These results help your haematologist diagnose which type of MDS you have, and your treatment plan.